thrombe/jee-mains-marks-checker/README.md

 1. Save HTML of ANSWER_CORRECTION_PAGE as inputKey.txt, inside input folder.

 2. Save HTML of RESPONSE_SHEET as inputMy.txt inside input folder.
+                    AND/OR (preferance given to the later)
+    Save the text from the pdf of the final answer key in inputFinalKey.txt

 3. run python jeeMerge.py